-You can even go one step further, creating workflows to channel tasks through a review process that alerts you or the freelancer when action is needed.
-This helps to standardize another administrative task and remove email chains from the equation.
+You can go one step further and create workflows to channel tasks through a review process that alerts you or the freelancer when action is needed.
+This standardizes administrative tasks and removes email chains from the equation.

 There are many powerful project management tools, but some of the best ones include:

-Facilitating instant two-way communication with your freelancers is crucial for providing them with the necessary information to do their work, and providing you with a quick way to answer questions.
-Think about it – the more time they spend composing emails, leaving voicemails, and waiting for a reply, the less time they’re working.
+Facilitating instant two-way communication with your freelancers is crucial to provide them with the necessary information to do their work, and you with a quick way to answer questions.
+Think about it: the more time they spend composing emails, leaving voicemails, and waiting for a reply, the less time they’re working.

-Knowledge is the elixir of efficiency.
-The more your freelancers know, the less time they spend researching, searching, and asking for information.
+Knowledge is the bridge to efficiency.
+The more your freelancers know, the less time they spend researching and asking for information.

-Facilitate knowledge sharing by giving your freelancers a cheatsheet of all the essential information they might need to know.
-For example, your mission statement, top keywords, top-ranking URLs, style guide, boilerplates, brand colors — anything that doesn’t involve your freelancer reinventing the wheel.
+Facilitate knowledge sharing by giving your freelancers a cheatsheet of all the essential information they might need.
+This could include your mission statement, top keywords, top-ranking URLs, style guide, boilerplates, brand colors — anything that prevents your freelancer from reinventing the wheel.

 Here’s a content project brief I put together to capture all the details needed for freelance articles!